Cgettys/CSharpMutation/README.md

 # CSharpMutation

-Mark Hays, Direct Supply, Rose-Hulman
+Mark Hays
+Direct Supply/Rose-Hulman Institute of Technology

-Mutation testing plugin for Visual Studio Enterprise 2015.
+Mutation testing plugin C#, originally built for Visual Studio Enterprise 2015.

 Also tested Community and Enterprise flavors of 2017; seems to work.